LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 - Add relevant maps and comments to presentation slides (Archie and Sophia)
 - we need GUI to produce just population density maps!
 DONE (saves maps to a_population_density)

+To Do (29/08/2025)
+- GUI code commenting and neatening up (Archie)
+- Updating Data Flow chart to include GUI usage, GLOBOCAN data, where we would like the new data to come from (Sophia)
+- Presentation slides
+- Probability of access maps (Sophia)
+- Look at UK Gov data source to collect data on stage at diagnosis (Sophia)
+- travel-time visualization, how to integrate traveltime code (Archie: Monday, Tuesday)
+- Integrating GLOBOCAN data into generate_cancer_type_map.py (Archie)
+- Make Linac capacity a user input in the GUI (need probability maps doen first though) (Sophia)
+- If time, add a function that allows the user to plot a LINAC